 Concept Development & Assessment Stage (Stage 2 of Phase I)

 During Stage 2, the MTA(s) will present the most promising potential MTIs to the MTAB.
-The MTAB could also request a summary of MTI ideas brought to the MTA but rejected, along with rationale for rejection.
+The MTAB could also request a summary of MTI ideas brought to the MTA(s) but rejected, along with rationale for rejection.
 The MTAB will provide feedback and recommendations to pursue, modify, or reject each potential MTI brought forward by the MTA(s).
-Because the MTAB is not an authoritative body, its recommendations are not binding, but are intended to be taken into consideration by the MTA and the CPUC.
+Because the MTAB is not an authoritative body, its recommendations are not binding, but are intended to be taken into consideration by the MTA(s) and the CPUC.

 If an MTI receives no objection from the MTAB members, then the MTA(s) would file a Tier I Advice Letter with the CPUC.
-If any MTI receives objections from MTAB members, then the MTA(s), if the MTA(s) still wishes to proceed with the MTI, would file a Tier II Advice Letter with the CPUC.
+If any MTI receives objections from any MTAB member, then the MTA(s), if the MTA(s) still wishes to proceed with the MTI, would file a Tier II Advice Letter with the CPUC.
 Following the Tier II Advice Letter submission, MTAB members both for and against a particular MTI could submit protests or responses directly to the CPUC for it to consider.

 Beyond Phase I

-A similar review and recommendation process would occur for each MTI that the MTA wishes to progress to Stage 5 (Market Development) or terminate before Stage 5, except a Tier II Advice Letter would be filed at Review 2.
+A similar review and recommendation process would occur for each MTI that the MTA(s) wishes to progress to Stage 5 (Market Development) or terminate before Stage 5, except a Tier II Advice Letter would be filed at Review 2.

-For long-term MTIs (those reaching Stage 6: Long-term Monitoring), the MTA should provide the MTAB an update at minimum once every year.
-However, for longer term MTIs, the MTA would not necessarily be seeking a recommendation for continuation or termination.
+For long-term MTIs (those reaching Stage 6: Long-term Monitoring), the MTA(s) should provide the MTAB an update at minimum once every year.
+However, for longer term MTIs, the MTA(s) would not necessarily be seeking a recommendation for continuation or termination.
 Rather, milestones and contingencies established in the Plan would preferably dictate continuation or termination of the MTI.
-In the event that the MTA wishes to continue an MTI that does not adhere to the Plan, consultation with the MTAB would be needed and the recommendation of the MTAB would still be sought.
+In the event that the MTA(s) wishes to continue an MTI that does not adhere to the Plan, consultation with the MTAB would be needed and the recommendation of the MTAB would still be sought.
 At no stage would the MTAB have authority to discontinue or force the continuation of an MTI.
-Rather the MTAB would provide recommendations for the MTA’s and CPUC’s consideration.
+Rather the MTAB would provide recommendations for the MTA(s)’ and CPUC’s consideration.

 Composition of the MTAB

 The MTAB should consist of individuals from organizations with a long-term background in California or national EE; broad-based interest in outcomes of California or national EE proceedings; and solid understanding of MT principles.
 Organizational members of the MTAB should remain constant unless the organization is discontinued or encounters a long-term conflict of interest.
 The MTAB would not change depending on the MTI but would oversee all California MTIs.
 It may be difficult to entirely eliminate the possibility of conflicts of interest from MTAB members, but in individual cases where a clear conflict arises, a Member may step aside or be asked by the CPUC or other Members of the MTAB to recuse itself.
-For instance, if an MTAB Member is a partner in an MTI, that party should be recused from any voting associated with that MTI.
-Members of the MTAB would be expected to devote the necessary time to review materials, provide insightful advice, and cast informed votes.
+For instance, if an MTAB Member is a partner in an MTI, that party should be recused from any recommendations associated with that MTI.
+Members of the MTAB would be expected to devote the necessary time to review materials and provide insightful advice.
 Given this expectation, Members of the MTAB would be eligible for intervener compensation in line with current CPUC Rules and Regulations.
 The MTA(s) will administer an application process, analogous to the Procurement Review Group process, and provide final recommendations for review and approval by the CPUC.
 The MTAB should also include up to two CPUC Ex-officio Members.

 Role of an Independent Review Committee (IRC)